Can sit stand desks help you lose weight?

 After 10 years the average person could expect to weigh up to 12.5kg less than if they had not had 3 x 2-minute daily exercise breaks at work.
 Check out these standing desk exercises to learn more.

 A 2016 study, among others, has shown the use of stability balls to be an ineffective strategy in the management of low back pain.
-The lack of stability and support for the lumbar region, or low back, that occurs while sitting on a stability ball often forces individuals into a forward flexed posture.
-This can decrease the space between your discs and joints in the low back, and lead to further discomfort and pain.
+The lack of stability and support for the lumbar region, or low back, that occurs while sitting on a stability ball often forces individuals into a forward-flexed posture.
+This can decrease the space between your discs and joints in the lower back, and lead to further discomfort and pain.

 When sitting at your desk in between bouts of standing, we recommend using an ergonomic computer chair with adequate lumbar support and good armrests.
 Stability balls, while being an excellent tool for exercise, should not be used in an office setting.